getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ## Terminology

-- *required*: The implementation may error if this field is missing.
+- *required*: The implementation may emit an error if this field is missing.
-- *recommended*: The implementation should emit this field when writing, but has to handle a missing field when reading.
+- *recommended*: This field should be emitted when writing, but can be missing during a read.
-- *optional*: Can be omitted freely during writing.
+- *optional*: Can be omitted freely during writing and can be missing during a read.

 ## Serialization Format

 This section defines the Envelope data format and serialization.
-For details on data integrity and a list of valid item types refer to the next section [Data Model](#data-model).
+For details on data integrity and a list of valid Item types refer to the next section [Data Model](#data-model).

 ### Prerequisites